Resources management (water, energy, waste)

 Evolution of industrial energy consumption (MWh)

-In 2021, overall energy consumption increased (+9.6%) compared to 2020, a year impacted by site closures during the first lockdown in France.
-In comparison with 2019, consumption only increased very slightly (+2.5%), thanks to the solutions implemented by the industrial sites.
+In 2022, overall energy consumption decreased compared to 2021 (-1.2%) thanks to the solutions implemented by the industrial sites.

 Energy efficiency and optimisation